The Health Benefits of Essential Fatty Acids

 in raw flaxseed oil.

-Budwig, has been treating cancer of all kinds with nothing but cottage
+Dr. Budwig, has been treating cancer of all kinds with nothing

-cheese and Flaxseed Oil for over 16 years.
-She says that people
+but cottage cheese and Flaxseed Oil for over 16 years.
+She says that

-with cancer have blood that is low in Omega 3 and Omega 6 fatty
+people with this disease have blood that is low in Omega 3 and Omega

-acids and the blood has a greenish cast.
-Flaxseed oil is 56% Omega
+6 fatty acids and the blood has a greenish cast.
+Flaxseed oil is 56%

-3 and 16% Omega 6.
-Recently I read that most people have blood that
+Omega 3 and 16% Omega 6.
+Recently I read that most people have blood

-attempted to treat patients with sources of Omega 3 but had not
+to treat patients with sources of Omega 3 but had not been consistently successful.

 The Flaxseed (Linseed) oil diet was originally proposed by Dr.